South Korea probes Halloween crowd surge as nation mourns | Education

 - South Korea

-South Korean police are investigating what caused a crowd surge that killed more than 150 people during Halloween festivities in Seoul last weekend in the country's worst disasters in years, as President Yoon Suk Yeol and other residents paid respects to the dead at temporary mourning sites.
+South Korean police are investigating what caused a crowd surge that killed more than 150 people including 26 foreigners during Halloween festivities in Seoul last weekend in the country's worst disaster in years, as President Yoon Suk Yeol and tens of thousands of others paid respects to the dead at special mourning sites.

-Saturday's deadly crowd surge was concentrated in a sloped, narrow alley in Seoul's Itaewon neighbourhood, a popular nightlife district, with witnesses and survivors recalling a "hell-like" chaos of people falling on each other "like dominoes.''
-They say the entire Itaewon area was extremely jammed with slow-moving vehicles and party goers clad in Halloween costumes, making it impossible for rescuers and ambulances to reach the crammed alleys in time.
+Saturday's disaster was concentrated in a sloped, narrow alley in Seoul's Itaewon neighborhood, a popular nightlife district, with witnesses and survivors recalling a "hell-like" chaos with people falling on each other like dominoes.

+They said the entire Itaewon area was jammed with slow-moving vehicles and party-goers clad in Halloween costumes, making it impossible for rescuers and ambulances to reach the crammed alleys in time.

-Police launched a 561-member task force to delve into details of the crush, the Interior and Safety Ministry said in a release.
+Police said they've launched a 475-member task force to investigate the crush.

-Officers are analysing footage taken by security cameras in the area at the time of the crush and related video clips posted on social media.
+Officers have obtained videos taken by about 50 security cameras in the area and are also analysing video clips posted on social media.

+They have interviewed more than 40 witnesses and survivors so far, senior police officer Nam Gu-Jun told reporters on Monday.

-They were also interviewing witnesses to find exactly when and where the crowd surge started and how it developed, according to the Seoul Metropolitan Police Agency.
+Other police officers said they are trying to find exactly when and where the crowd surge started and how it developed.

-A team of police officers and government forensic experts were to conduct a joint investigation on the Itaewon area, according to local media reports.
+They said a team of police officers and government forensic experts searched the Itaewon area on Monday.

 "The government will thoroughly investigate the cause of the incident and do its best to make necessary improvements of systems to prevent a similar accident from recurring," Prime Minister Han Duck-soo said at the start of a government meeting on the disaster.

-The Itaewon area, famous for its cosmopolitan atmosphere, is the country's hottest spot for Halloween-themed events and parties, which had increasing popularity among young South Koreans in recent years.
+The Itaewon area, famous for its cosmopolitan atmosphere, is the country's hottest spot for Halloween-themed events and parties, which have grown increasingly popular among young South Koreans in recent years.

-An estimated 100,000 people were gathered there in the country's largest Halloween celebrations since the pandemic began.
+An estimated 100,000 people were gathered there in the country's largest Halloween celebration since the pandemic began.
+The dead included about 26 foreign nationals.

-But some business owners in Itaewon say an even larger number of people gathered there in pre-pandemic Halloween weekend festivities.

-Police said in a statement they fielded 137 officers to maintain order during Halloween festivities last Saturday — much more than the 34-90 officers mobilized in 2017, 2018 and 2019.

 One of the Americans killed was Anne Gieske, a University of Kentucky nursing student from northern Kentucky who was doing a study-abroad program in South Korea, the university said in a statement.

-Her father Ayumu Tomikawa told Japan's NHK television station that his daughter "really liked South Korea and was enjoying her life there.''
-He and his wife reportedly left their home on Japan's northernmost main island of Hokkaido to come to Seoul.
+Among foreign victims, five were from Iran, four from China, four from Russia, two from the United States, two from Japan, and one each from Australia, Norway, France, Austria, Vietnam, Thailand, Kazakhstan, Uzbekistan and Sri Lanka, according to the ministry.

+As the identifications of the dead neared completion, bereaved families were expected to begin funerals for their loved ones.
+Officials said the government will provide necessary support for funeral procedures.

-South Korean President Yoon on Sunday declared a one-week national mourning period and ordered flags at government buildings and public offices to fly at half-staff.
+President Yoon on Sunday declared a one-week national mourning period and ordered flags at government buildings and public offices to fly at half staff.

-The government opened temporary memorials on Monday in Seoul and other major cities in South Korea.

-People ranging from ordinary citizens to top officials including Yoon visited the sites, placed white flowers and deeply bowed to show respect.
+The government opened special memorial sites on Monday in Seoul and other major cities.
+Tens of thousands of people including Yoon and other top officials visited the sites, placed white flowers and bowed deeply.

-Many people also laid chrysanthemums, bottles of the Korean liquor soju, candles and snacks near an Itaewon subway station, with a host of condolence messages posted on the wall and elsewhere.
+Many people also laid chrysanthemums, bottles of Korean "soju" liquor, candles and snacks near an Itaewon subway station and posted a host of condolence messages.

-In the wake of the disaster, many hotels, department stores, amusement parks and other businesses in South Korea have cancelled Halloween-themed events.
+Following the disaster, many hotels, department stores, amusement parks and other businesses canceled Halloween-themed events.

 The crowd surge was South Korea's deadliest disaster since 2014, when 304 people, mostly high school students, died in a ferry sinking.